 Growing vines in the landscape is a great way to take advantage of vertical space and increase appeal, especially in areas with little or no space.
-They can be used to add privacy, hide unsightly views, create shade and more.
+They can be used to add privacy, hide unsightly views, create shade, and more.
 Keep in mind, however, that most types of vines require some type of support system.

+Climbing vines add interest to just about any landscape.
+They're available in a variety of forms, textures, and colors.
+Many of them will even delight you with beautiful flowers or fruit.
+Vines can be incorporated into nearly any garden style using supports such as fences, trellises, and arbors.
+They can even be grown in containers wherever space is limited, adding height and dimension to these areas.
 The type of vine you grow often determines the type of structure used to support it.
 For instance, those with suckers prefer to grow along walls, while those with tendrils do well twining along fences, trellises, and the like.

 Deciduous and Blooming Vines

-Some of the most common flowering vines include Dutchman's pipe, Cross vine, Clematis, Climbing hydrangea, Honeysuckle, Passion flower, and Wisteria.
+Some of the most common flowering vines include Dutchman's pipe, Cross vine, Clematis, Climbing hydrangea, Honeysuckle, Passionflower, and Wisteria.

-- Clematis is a showy twining vine that enjoys sun to partial shade.
+- Clematis- Clematis is a showy twining vine that enjoys sun to partial shade.
 There are many varieties to choose from, which include numerous colors.

 Vines Grown for Other Reasons